 The Work Integrated Learning (WIL) process begins early in the on-campus academic semester.
-Students are required to list their preferred destination on their WIL placement request form, prepare their resume and meet with the Industry Career & Development (ICD) Managers.
+Students are asked to list their preferred destination on their WIL placement request form, prepare their resume and meet with the Industry Career & Development (ICD) Managers.
 ICHM’s ICD Managers research the available positions at suitable hotels and related organisations.

 If a student meets a property’s requirements, the ICD Managers formally apply on their behalf.
 From here the selection requirements will vary across hotels; some will require face-to-face, telephone or online (e.g. Skype) interviews with the hotels having the final decision on employment.

 Students are required to undertake one WIL placement in Food and Beverage and one in an area other than Food and Beverage.
-This follows the Swiss Hotel Association’s philosophy that it is important to learn the industry from the ground up and the belief that a good hotel manager has a broad understanding of core hotel operations through multi-skilling.
+This follows the philosophy that it is important to learn the industry from the ground up and the belief that a good hotel manager has a broad understanding of core hotel operations through multi-skilling.
 As a result, most industry placement positions are entry level, allowing students to learn as much as possible about the “why” and “how” of hotel operations.

 Most hotels prefer that students remain in one department during a placement to fully understand that area’s operations.
 Not all students will be placed in 5-star international hotels.
 Convention centres, resorts, boutique hotels, wineries and other hospitality business operations may also be selected to provide this valuable undergraduate experience.

 ICHM aims to find WIL placements for students in positions deemed suitable to fulfill the requirements of the course, and the students demonstrated capabilities at that time.